 Key inputs and capabilities for the report include the following:

-- Filters for product name and release name allowing you to select the parking lot release candidates for each of the products in the portfolio so that all features can be viewed as a collective.
+- Filters for workspace name and release name allowing you to select the parking lot release candidates for each of the workspaces in the portfolio so that all features can be viewed as a collective.

 - All relevant information required to help with prioritizing and finalizing which features will be approved for the portfolio release.
 This should include initiative names, features scores and any other information that will factor in to the decision making process.